ammilam/terraform-google-gke-kube-prometheus-stack/README.md

 # kube-prometheus-stack module

-This sub-directory contains a terraform module that will deploy a kube-prometheus-stack helm chart and supporting resources.
-The helm chart is configured to use a GCE ingress with Google OAUTH for authentication, because of this this module has a few requirements to make this happen.
+This terraform module deploys a kube-prometheus-stack helm chart and supporting resources onto a GKE cluster.
+The helm chart is configured to use a GCE ingresses with the option of OIDC enablement for Grafana.

 ## Table of Contents